 Crafting experiential worlds through story, design, and technology.

-A cross-disciplinary creative studio developing original IP and experience-driven products.
+A cross-disciplinary creative studio exploring depth, return, and meaning-making.

 At the intersection of storytelling, technology, and design, Proctor House Studio creates expressive, emotionally resonant products across mediums—from retrofuturistic robotics like Tomy 2000, to speculative science fiction epics like Lavegavon, to handcrafted symbolic tools and myth-inspired experiences.

-I founded the studio to explore how ideas can move between worlds—imagined, physical, and emotional—through objects, systems, and stories.
+I founded the studio to explore how ideas can move between worlds—imagined, physical, and emotional—through objects, systems, stories, and fun.

 We imagine worlds, design their artifacts, and create experiences that feel both personal and timeless.
 Our mission is to craft artful, soulful products that expand consciousness—on the page, in the home, and in the imagination.